 - Patience.
 Especially with bark training, owners who yell at a Westie will start a shouting match which the Westie will always win.
 Westies will respect firm but calm training that demonstrates the importance of what you teach them.

 In this example, the dog is persistently barking when the letter carrier drops off the mail.
-It is because the Westie sees the letter carrier as an invader.
-You must teach your Westie that this is normal, acceptable, and desirable to have the letter carrier on the property daily.
+It is because Westie sees the mailman as an invader.
+You must teach your Westie that this is normal, acceptable, and desirable to have the postman on the property daily.